Ruyi-Zha/endosurf/README.md

 ## Reproducing results in the paper

 To reproduce all results shown in the paper, first download data information files `*.pkl` from [here](https://drive.google.com/drive/folders/1CjmYmGxIWh7DRE14tSorL9-tAQsHVLTt?usp=sharing) and replace the previous files in `data/data_info`.
-This is because `preprocess.py` invovles some random operations e.g., point cloud noise removal.
+This is because `preprocess.py` involves some random operations e.g., point cloud noise removal.
 Then download the pretrained models from [here](logs/README.md).
 You can find all training/test/demo commands for our method, baseline methods and ablation study from `scripts.sh`.

 ### Contact